Court dress: Attorney court dress

 Lawyers wear normal business attire in courts of all levels.
-In some parts of the country some judges permit less formal attire.
-Some attorneys routinely omit the neckties and some even wear jeans and cowboy boots without a jacket or tie in some courts.
 During the second-wave feminism movement in the 1970s, some judges forbade female attorneys to wear trousers when appearing in court, but pantsuits are now widely accepted.
 Like judges, American attorneys do not wear wigs.

 Until the 1970s, morning dress was required of all attorneys appearing before the United States Supreme Court by the Court's rules.
 Even after the Court abolished the requirement, the Office of the Solicitor General maintained the practice.
 When the Solicitor General (or any of the deputies) appears before the U.S. Supreme Court, they wear morning dress, with striped trousers, grey ascot, waistcoat, and a cutaway morning coat.
 A feminized version is sometimes worn by female deputies, which consists of the same garments tailored to female measurements.
-Former Solicitor General Elena Kagan, appeared before the Court in pantsuits in lieu of morning dress.
+During her term as Solicitor General, Elena Kagan appeared before the Court in pantsuits in lieu of morning dress.
 The traditional female equivalent of morning dress, "softly flowing dresses with hats", is strictly for social purposes and would be inappropriate attire for appearances before the nation's highest court.
 The Court's Marshal and Clerk of both sexes also wear morning dress when the Court is in session.